unicap/nixos-vscodium-server/README.md

-# Visual Studio Code Server support in NixOS
+# VS Codium Server support in NixOS

+This is a clone of https://github.com/nix-community/nixos-vscode-server adopted to vscodium-server

-Experimental support for VS Code Server in NixOS.
-The NodeJS by default supplied by VS Code cannot be used within NixOS due to missing hardcoded paths, so it is automatically replaced by a symlink to a compatible version of NodeJS that does work under NixOS.
+Experimental support for VS Codium Server in NixOS.
+The NodeJS by default supplied by VS Codium cannot be used within NixOS due to missing hardcoded paths, so it is automatically replaced by a symlink to a compatible version of NodeJS that does work under NixOS.

 ## Installation